Monday to Friday, 9.00am - 5.00pm (term time)

 About the Resource Room

-The Holocaust Resource Room (Attenborough tower 601) provides physical location within the University of Leicester to centralise, co-ordinate and develop the activities of the Stanley Burton Centre.
+The Stanley Burton Centre Resource Room (Attenborough tower 601) provides a physical location within the University of Leicester to centralise, co-ordinate and develop the activities of the Centre.

 This is where members meet to co-ordinate and develop activities, as well as staging some of the Centre's events.
-It also provides specialised sources (primary sources, books, journals, etc.), facilities (computer, laser printer, and in due time DVD/VHS and photocopying facilities) and expertise outside the University library at regular opening hours.
+It also provides specialised sources (primary sources, books, journals, etc.), facilities (computer and a laser printer) and a workspace available to students and volunteers of the centre.
 Finally, it serves as a teaching and seminar venue for classes that are related to the Centre's activities.

 Our student volunteers supervise the Holocaust Resource Room during opening hours, catalogue resources, compile a newspaper collection on topics relevant to the Centre (eg. anti-Semitism, racism, Holocaust, Nazism, groups and parties on the far right), and are involved in other activities in the Centre.